 Coke leads the way on respecting land rights and in supporting women.
 It scores higher on policies related to worker’s rights, climate change and water but is left trailing the top companies due to poor performance on support for farmers.

 We assessed publicly available information on the policies and commitments of the 'Big 10' food companies towards the sourcing of agricultural commodities from developing countries.
 The Scorecard looks at seven themes, weighing each theme equally.
 The index tackles some cutting edge issues that will require rigorous debate and dialogue between companies, civil society and industry experts.
 Find out more...

 Thank you for using your voice on Facebook, Pinterest and Twitter to nudge your favorite brands.

 Coca-Cola needs to work harder for farmers.
 It must commit to making its supply chain more accessible to more farmers, and to update its supplier code to improve conditions for farmers.

 It’s not perfect, but Coca-Cola’s policies towards workers are quite strong.
 It understands the issues and is tackling them – but needs to learn more about its agricultural workers.

-Coca-Cola’s climate policy got a little more fizz with a recent commitment to reduce the carbon footprint of the “drink in your hand.”
+Coca-Cola is neck in neck with Unilever in adopting fairly strong climate change policies.
+The company has commited to reduce the carbon footprint of the “drink in your hand.”
 The company is also helping farmers in its supply chain adapt to changing weather patterns.